paulcap510/react-presentation/react-project.md

 ### Overview

 - Simple React presentation and discussion
-- My experience with react (not an expert, emphasis on discussion!)
+- My experience with React
 - For informational purposes only (feel free to correct, ask, etc.)
-- My analysis: Difficult to learn, easy to get good at, complicated to get great at
+- My summary: Difficult to learn, easy to get good at, complicated to get great at

 ### What is React?

-- A JS library for creating Single Page Applications (SPAs)
+- A JS library (framework?) for creating Single Page Applications (SPAs)
   - SPAs send one request to the server on page load, and the content is rendered client side with each request
   - Browser sends a single request and later interactions involve async API calls using AJAX or Fetch API
   - SPAs allow for a better user experience and faster page loads